horsmand/aws-rfdk-1/examples/deadline/All-In-AWS-Infrastructure-Basic/ts/README.md

     ```
     cdk deploy "*"
     ```

+14. Connect to your Windows monitor host through RDP by finding it in the EC2 console and using your key pair to get the password.

+15. Run these commands in a PowerShell, filling in the proper secret ARN, to download the CA cert for configuring the RCS connection:

+    ```
+    $root_ca_publickey_arn = "arn:aws:secretsmanager:us-west-2:<########>:secret:ServiceTier/RQCert-X.509-CertificateChain-<#####>"
+    $secret_manager = Get-SECSecretValue -SecretId $root_ca_publickey_arn
+    Set-Content -Path ca.crt -Value $secret_manager.SecretString
+    ```

+15. Download the Deadline client installer:

+    ```
+    Read-S3Object -bucket thinkbox-installers -key Deadline/10.1.10.6/Windows/DeadlineClient-10.1.10.6-windows-installer.exe DeadlineClient-Installer-10.1.10.6.exe
+    ```

+16. Run the installer, make sure not to install RCS, don't auto-start a worker, and select a direct connection to the repository, but leave the repository field blank.

+17. Run these Deadline commands in a terminal to configure the connection to your RCS:

+    ```
+    "%DEADLINE_PATH%"\deadlinecommand.exe -SetIniFileSetting ConnectionType Remote
+    "%DEADLINE_PATH%"\deadlinecommand.exe -SetIniFileSetting ProxyUseSSL True
+    "%DEADLINE_PATH%"\deadlinecommand.exe -SetIniFileSetting ClientSSLAuthentication NotRequired
+    "%DEADLINE_PATH%"\deadlinecommand.exe -SetIniFileSetting ProxySSLCA "C:\Users\Administrator\ca.crt"
+    "%DEADLINE_PATH%"\deadlinecommand.exe -ChangeRepository Proxy renderqueue.deadline-test.internal:4433 "C:\Users\Administrator\ca.crt"
+    ```

+18. Open the Deadline Monitor, you should be connected to your farm!

-14. Once you are finished with the sample app, you can tear it down by running:
+20. Once you are finished with the sample app, you can tear it down by running:

     ```
     cdk destroy "*"